freqtrade/freqtrade/docs/freqai-running.md

 # Running FreqAI

-There are two ways to train and deploy an adaptive machine learning model - live deployment and deployment for backtesting analysis.
-FreqAI can be used for both and allows for periodic training of models in live and backtesting, as shown in the following figure.
+There are two ways to train and deploy an adaptive machine learning model - live deployment and historical backtesting.
+In both cases, `FreqAI` runs/simulates periodic retraining of models as shown in the following figure:

 ![freqai-window](assets/freqai_moving-window.jpg)